oneeve8/kobble-data/content/Tutorial2.md

 ***

-To add an image, the Markdown s
+To add an image, the Markdown syntax is brackets with the image description

 Lets review some of the icons in Kobble.